Pushing Back Against Illegal Immigration - April 7th, Hour 2

 He was released into the interior of the United States.

-He was given an order of removal uh in 2018, but flew under the radar and was not detected until obviously this incident occurred.
+He was given an order of removal in 2018, but flew under the radar and was not detected until obviously this incident occurred.

-He was charged by the City of Columbia Police Department With hit and run resulting in death and several other traffic offenses he was charged with, to include failure to render aid, failure to yield the right of way, and driving without a license.
+He was charged by the City of Columbia Police Department with hit and run resulting in death and several other traffic offenses he was charged with to include failure to render aid, failure to yield the right of way, and driving without a license.

-But what I can tell you is this it has been a night and day response from dealing with the federal agencies here in South Carolina like ICE and Homeland Security since President Trump came back into office.
+It has been a night and day response from dealing with the federal agencies here in South Carolina like ICE and Homeland Security since President Trump came back into office.

-Uh so this is this is a good day for America, and I'm looking forward to working with the Trump administration.
+So this is a good day for America, and I'm looking forward to working with the Trump administration.

 No, absolutely.